jordilin/gitar/README.md

 * Written in Rust.
 Fast and Parallelizes operations to gather data locally and remotely.
 * Common defaults.
 For example, the title of a pull requests is automatically set to the last commit.
-Defaults can be overriden when prompted.
+Defaults can be overridden when prompted.
 * Caches API read calls.
 Common remote calls like gather project data that does not change often (project id, namespace, members), so subsequent calls are very fast.